 What is Traceability:

 Traceability refers to systems that allowing the tracing of an animal or animal product all the way through the supply chain, from birth to slaughter.
 A fully functional livestock traceability system is based upon the three pillars listed below.
 Aspects of all three pillars are already mandatory in Alberta for sheep producers.
-More changes to federal regulations have been proposed and are anticipated to be implimented in 2019.

 - Animal Identification – The ability to identify and track animals as they are moved through the production system is one of the pillars of traceability.
 In Canada, all sheep and lambs must be identifed according to the Canadian Sheep Identification Program.